rosswatersjr-cell/Solar-System-3D/README.md

 # Solar-System-3D
 Our Solar System Using Ursina Game Engine and Astropy.
+There Are 2 Versions Of This Script (English And Spanish).
 This Script Is Designed Using Python 3.14.2 And For Windows 11 Only.
 One Additional File Not Present Is Required (de442.bsp) And May Be Obtained Here. https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/
 Make Sure To Download The Correct File And Place de442.bsp In The Same Folder As The Script And All The .jpg Files.